chickenjohn/chickenPlayer/README.md

 ## More to say
 It might make no sense to develop such a rough, simple GUI shell for MPlayer, but I guess it is more like being a sample of Qt or Muitimedia application.
 Maybe this will help you if you are an entire fresh man to Qt or programming.

-## Get more info
-To fetch more information about this little thing, you may contact me:

->Email: chickenjohn93@outlook.com